open-component-model/ocm/docs/reference/ocm_transfer_commontransportarchive.md

 option is given.

-It the option <code>--overwrite</code> is given, component version in the target repository will be overwritten, if they already exist.
+It the option <code>--overwrite</code> is given, component versions in the target repository will be overwritten, if they already exist, but with different digest.
+It the option <code>--enforce</code> is given, component versions in the target repository will be transported as if they were not present on the target side, regardless of their state (this is independent on their actual state, even identical versions are re-transported).

 \
 If a component lookup for building a reference closure is required